massexchange/MXEngineering/docs/format/Pull Requests.md

 - *If the PR has an associated PR in another repo:*
    - `Merge with: massexchange/MXWeb#123`

+##### Frontend PRs

+- *If the PR has changes a user would experience, or If the PR modifies HTML structure/naming:*
+   - notify the QA team by tagging them in a comment `@massexchange/QA`

 #### Regular Issues:
 - Title should be prefixed with the issue key
    - `[BE-123] ...`